Unidata/netcdf-c/docs/filters.md

 need to use the old printf approach for debugging the filter itself.

-One case worth mentioning is when you have a dataset that is using an unkown filter.
+One case worth mentioning is when you have a dataset that is using an unknown filter.
 For this situation, you need to identify what filter(s) are used in the dataset.
 This can be accomplished using this command.
 ````